Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Results

-We cannot directly compare our results to the model by Miller R. et al., who use a different evaluation for their dataset.
-Instead, we use the classification-based baseline model again for comparison: We train one model for all devices and divide the first session into a training split (first 7 repetitions of each user and device) and a validation split (the remaining 3 repetitions of each user and device) for validation to monitor training and hyperparameter search.
-Then, after a hyperparameter search (230 runs), we use the classification-based model to identify the repetitions of session two.
+We cannot directly compare our results to the model by Miller R. et al., who use a different evaluation scenario and metrics for their dataset.
+Instead, we use the classification-learning baseline model again for comparison.
+We noticed that training the classification-learning model on the data of only one device yields inferior results, presumably because the training data is too small.
+Therefore, we trained the model on all devices of the first session, taking the first 7 repetitions for training and the remaining 3 for validation.
+Then, after a hyperparameter search (230 runs), we used the resulting configuration to identify the users in session two.